The Software Development Life Cycle & Application Security

-In this blog post we will take a deeper dive into exactly how to approach integrating security into your Software Development Life Cycle (SDLC).
-In addition, we will delve into one available resource that provides guidance on how to get started.
+In this blog, we will take a deeper dive into exactly how to approach integrating security into your software development life cycle (SDLC).
+In addition, we will delve into one available resource that guides how to get started.

 The Benefits of Building in Security Early in SDLC

-Let’s start by focusing on application security, which will steer us toward design and development end of the SDLC process.
+Let’s start by focusing on application security, which will steer us toward the design and development end of the SDLC process.
 This kind of thinking is often referred to as “Shifting Your Security Program Left.”

-The benefits of building application security in early in the SDLC not only include saving your organization time finding and fixing a defect, but also the expense of fixing any security defects found later in the SDLC.
+The benefits of building application security early in the SDLC not only include saving your organization time finding and fixing a defect, but also the expense of fixing any security defects found later in the SDLC.

 Figure 1.
 Cost of finding security detects late in the SDLC